Publications & Working Papers

 - Smytzek, P. & Simelton, E. (2018).
 Chapter 18 – Tool 11: Participatory weather outlook.
 In: Simelton, E., Dam, V.B., Finlayson, R. & Lasco, R. (2018).
 The Talking Toolkit.
 How smallholding farmers and local governments can together adapt to climate change.
 World Agroforestry Centre (ICRAF): Ha Noi.

-- Manderscheid: Fostering Organic Farming in Inter- and Transdisciplinary Research and Teaching.
-Thesis defended 17.
-Octobre 2017
+- Manderscheid, M. (2017).
+Fostering Organic Farming in Inter- and Transdisciplinary Research and Teaching.
+M.Sc Thesis.
+Vienna.

-- Smytzek: Co-evolution – innovation and transformative change by smallholder farmer communities.
-Enabling Rural Innovation from the Future: Merging ERI and Theory U. GOAL Working Paper, 2014.
+- Smytzek, P. (2014).
+Co-evolution – innovation and transformative change by smallholder farmer communities.
+Enabling Rural Innovation from the Future: Merging ERI and Theory U. GOAL Working Paper; Vienna.

 GOAL has held a series of “Informal Dialogues” to broaden its knowledge and acquire a better understanding of the impact of climate change, world ecosocial, technological, financial and political events its action research and services.